FAQ about rAAV

-A: Adeno-Associated Virus (AAV) is a single-stranded DNA virus.
-The current scientific consensus is that AAV does not cause any human diseases.
-AAV consists of a protein capsid and a 4.7kb single-stranded DNA genome.
-The protein capsid consists of three subunits, namely VP1, VP2, and VP3.
-There are two “T”-shaped terminal inverted terminal repeats (ITR) at both ends of the AAV genome.
-These two ITRs are the starting point of viral DNA replication and the signal that triggers viral packaging.
+A: Adeno-Associated Virus (AAV) is a single-stranded DNA virus that is not known to cause any human disease.
+Wildtype AAV consists of a 4.7kb single-stranded DNA genome and a protein capsid constructed from three subunits named VP1, VP2, and VP3.
+Both ends of the AAV DNA genome form unique “T”-shaped tertiary structures known as ITRs (terminal inverted terminal repeats).
+These two ITRs are critical for viral genome replication and are an important signal for triggering viral packaging.

 Q: What is the upper limit of rAAV as a gene delivery vector for packaging foreign sequences?

-Q: what’s the difference between scAAV and ssAAV?
+Q: What’s the difference between ssAAV and scAAV?

-Q: what does rAAV titer unit GC/ml stand for?
+Q: What do the rAAV titer units GC/ml and VG/ml stand for?

-VG/ml stands for Vector Genomes/ml, which indicates the titer of AAV viral vector and the number of genome copies contained in each milliliter of virus fluid.
-Dot-blotting method, QC-PCR, real time PCR method are usually applied for assay.
-The sample is usually treated with DNasel DNase before assay, so the titer generally refers to the total number of genome copies contained in the viral particle per milliliter of virus fluid.
+VG/ml stands for Vector Genomes/ml, which indicates the titer of the AAV viral vector and the number of genome copies contained in each milliliter of virus fluid.
+The dot-blotting method, QC-PCR, and real-time PCR can be used to assess VG/ml.
+The sample is usually treated with DNase l before being assayed so the titer generally refers to the total number of genome copies contained in the viral particle per milliliter of virus fluid.

 Q: What are the serotypes of rAAV?
 How to choose the right serotype?

-A: 1.
-Do you have a gene template?
-Please provide your gene template to us after verification.
+- Do you have a gene template?
+If so, please provide your gene template to us for verification.

-2. If you want to synthesize a gene without template, please provide the gene number, sequence map, species, and gene length.
+- Do you want to synthesize a gene without a template?
+If so, please provide the gene number, sequence map, species, and gene length.

 Q: What are the AAV purification methods and QC testing indicators?

-2. Titer: PackGene apply ATCC standard for calibration and SYBR Green QPCR for titer detection.
+- Titer: PackGene applies ATCC standard for calibration and SYBR Green QPCR for titer detection.
 We guarantee that the fast service titer reaches 1E+13GC/ml.

-4. TEM electron microscope: empty/full shell ratio below 30% (optional)
+- TEM electron microscope to test for empty/full shell ratio below 30%